Equinix buys Mainone for $320m

 By Prince Osuagwu, Hi-Tech Editor

-California-based digital infrastructure company, Equinix has acquired Nigeria’s leading data centre and connectivity solutions provider, Mainone at a whopping $320 million.
+California-based digital infrastructure company, Equinix, has acquired Nigeria’s leading data center and connectivity solutions provider, MainOne at a whopping $320million.

-MainOne has also confirmed the acquisition, saying Equinix is now in pole position to help grow digital infrastructure investment across Africa, which has been the long term vision of the Nigerian company.
+MainOne has also confirmed the acquisition, saying Equinix was now in pole position to help grow digital infrastructure investment across Africa, which had been the long term vision of the Nigerian company.

-Umbrella bodies of telecom companies in Nigeria, Association of Telecom Companies of Nigeria, ATCON, and its counterpart, the Association of Licensed Telecom Operators in Nigeria, ALTON, say the development shows Nigerian market is still attractive to foreign investors.
+Umbrella bodies of Telecom companies in Nigeria, Association of Telecom Companies of Nigeria, ATCON and the Association of Licensed Telecom Operators in Nigeria, ALTON, reacted positively to the development yesterday, saying it showed the Nigerian market was still attractive to foreign investors.

-According to the terms of the acquisition agreement, Mainone will melt into Equinix by March next year, if the parties satisfy all customary conditions including the regulatory approvals.
+According to the terms of the acquisition agreement, MainOne will melt into Equinix by March next year, if the parties satisfy all customary conditions, including regulatory approvals.

-The terms also stipulate that the management team, including CEO Funke Opeke, will continue to serve in their respective roles.
+The terms also stipulate that the management team, including CEO, Funke Opeke, would continue to serve in their respective roles.

-Confirming the sale of Mainone, Opeke said: “Equinix will accelerate our long-term vision to grow digital infrastructure investments across Africa.

-“Growth of data consumption in Africa is amongst the fastest in the world, and our customers are looking for a trusted partner to pursue the opportunities presented by broad mobile adoption and greater connectivity across the region.
+‘’Growth of data consumption in Africa is among the fastest in the world, and our customers are looking for a trusted partner to pursue the opportunities presented by broad mobile adoption and greater connectivity across the region.

-He said Equinix believes MainOne to be one of the most exciting technology businesses to emerge from Africa.
+He said Equinix believed MainOne to be one of the most exciting technology businesses to emerge from Africa.

 Founded by Funke Opeke in 2010, the company has enabled connectivity for the business community of Nigeria and now has digital infrastructure assets including three operational data centers, with an additional facility under construction expected to open in Q1 2022.